 Circle Surrogacy—with offices across the United States, including 2 offices on the West Coast—has been helping straight and LGBTQ+ singles and couples in Alaska and around the world grow their families through surrogacy and egg donation for over 27 years.
 Alaska is considered a surrogacy-friendly state, and intended parents will find many top-rated IVF clinics on the West Coast.

 Below you'll find information about surrogacy in Alaska, including what the surrogacy process looks like, how much surrogacy costs, how to find a surrogate or egg donor, and so much more.
 The process can feel overwhelming at first, but the more you read and research, the more familiar it will become to you.
-Many professionals are involved in a surrogacy journey, and it is a life-changing experience.
+Many professionals are involved in a surrogacy journey, which is life-changing experience.

 We're ready to help intended parents in Alaska, from Anchorage to Juneau and everywhere in between.

-Before beginning your surrogacy journey, it’s important to understand and prepare for the series of milestones that culminate on delivery day.
-This is true for both intended parents and surrogate mothers, whose journeys are intimately connected.
+Before beginning your surrogacy journey, it’s important to understand and prepare for the milestones that culminate on delivery day.
+This is true for intended parents and surrogate mothers, whose journeys are intimately connected.

 Some individuals opt to pursue surrogacy without the help of a surrogacy agency.
-This option is available to anyone, and it may be the right path for you.
-We encourage you to use this page as a resource and to learn about the benefits of working with an agency such as Circle Surrogacy, which has more than 27 years of experience supporting surrogates and helping intended parents grow their families.
+This option is available to anyone and may be the right path for you.
+We encourage you to use this page as a resource and learn about the benefits of working with an agency such as Circle Surrogacy, which has over 27 years of experience supporting surrogates and helping intended parents grow their families.